projectdanube/blockstack-cli-java/README.md

 This is a **work-in-progress** Java client library for [Blockstore](https://github.com/blockstack/blockstore/).
 Pull requests welcome.

-This is modeled after a snapshot commit of the Python [Blockstore Client](https://github.com/blockstack/blockstore-client) and should not be considered stable!
-This is able to communicate with a running instance of Blockstore, but it cannot currently query the DHT.
+This is modeled after a snapshot version of the Python [Blockstore Client](https://github.com/blockstack/blockstore-client) and should not be considered stable!
+This is able to communicate with a running instance of Blockstore, but it cannot currently query the DHT or other store of name records.

 **Not ready for production use!
 Not all commands work properly!
 Use at your own risk!**